vishnubk/slurm_tutorial/README.md

-# Introduction to slurm for FUNDI tutorials 2023
+# Introduction to SLURM for FUNDI tutorials 2023
 This is a simple introduction to SLURM, the powerful cluster management and job scheduling system.
 In this beginner-friendly tutorial, you'll explore the essentials of SLURM, learn how to optimize your job allocation, and get up to speed with the tools and techniques to conquer cluster computing. 🌐💻
 We will focus more on how to run your jobs efficiently on the MPCDF's Hercules cluster (https://docs.mpcdf.mpg.de/doc/computing/clusters/systems/Radioastronomy.html).
 The cluster used by students in Bonn.